marshall7m/terraform-aws-infrastructure-live-ci/README.md

 `deploy_role_arn`: AWS IAM role ARN used to run `deploy_command`

-### Definition

-The Step Function definition comprises of six tasks.

-`Plan`: A CodeBuild project referenced as `terra_run` within the module will run the record's associated `plan_command`.
-This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created/modified/deleted.

-`Request Approval`: A Lambda Function referenced as `approval_request` within the module will send an approval request via AWS SES to every email address defined under the record's `voters` attribute.
-When a voter approves/rejects a deployment, a different Lambda Function referenced as `approval_response` will update the records approval or rejection count.
-Once the minimum approval count is met, the Lambda Function will send a task success token back to the associated Step Function execution.

-`Approval Results`: Based on which minimum approval count is met, this task will conditionally choose which downstream task to run next.
-If the approval count is met, the `Deploy` task will be runned.
-If the rejection count is met, the `Reject` task will be runned.

-`Deploy`: The `terra_run` CodeBuild project will run the record's associated `deploy_command`.
-This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created/modified/deleted.
-If the deployment created new provider resources, a bash script will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
-The "Rollback New Provider Resources" section below will explain how the `new_resources` attribute will be used.

-`Success`: If all Step Function tasks were successful, this task will output a status of `succeeded` along other output attributes.

-`Reject`: If any Step Function task was unsuccessful, this task will output a status of `failed` along other output attributes.

 ### Rollback New Provider Resources

 Lets say a PR introduces a new provider and resource block.
 The PR is merged and the deployment associated with the new provider resource succeeds.
 For some reason a downstream deployment fails and the entire PR needs to be reverted.
 The revert PR is created and is merged.
 The directory containing the new provider resource will be non-existent within the revert PR although the terraform state file associated with the directory will still contain the new provider resources.Given that the provider block and it's associated provider credentials are gone, Terraform will output an error when trying to initialize the directory within the deployment flow.
 This type of scenario is also referenced in this [StackOverflow post](https://stackoverflow.com/a/57829202/12659025).